 - Invitation: If your application qualifies, you may receive an invitation to formally apply for residency ($60 CAD processing fee).

-- Selection: Your application will be ranked using a points-based “selection grid,” which evaluates such criteria as whether you have a job offer, your proficiency in English and French, and if you already live or work in Quebec (six-month processing time).
+- Selection: A points-based “selection grid” evaluates application criteria, such as whether you have a job offer, your proficiency in English and French, and if you already live or work in Quebec (six-month processing time).

 Job Hunting?
 Show Off Your Skills!